chaitanyasonsale/git-practice/readme.md

 - git revision:
 -git merge: used for solving merge conflicts
--git history: show a newer history of aka log of the file
+-git history: show a newer history of aka log of the file -git merge: Auto merge when GIT is able to reconcile the differences on its own.
 ## commit messages

 Default editor is vim